 #1 Use the cruise as a form of transport

-When you want to travel from one continent to another, let's say from Europe to Latin America or the USA, a cruise can be well spent as a substitute for plane tickets, accommodation, and food.
+When you want to travel from one continent to another, such as from Europe to Latin America or the USA, a cruise can be a well-spent alternative to plane tickets, accommodations, and food.

-At first, cruises seem to look like luxurious expenses.
-But: If you invest time in researching, you can find discounts up to -80% of the price.
+At first, cruises appear to be luxurious expenses.
+However, if you invest time in researching, you can find discounts of up to 80% off the price.
 It is possible to find cruises from Miami to the Caribbean and back to Miami for less than $300.
-This includes transport, accommodation, food and drinks, and the travel experience of course.
+This includes transportation, accommodation, food, drinks, and the travel experience, of course.

 You can find 14-day transatlantic cruises for less than $700 (well, that excludes the internet in most cases), especially when looking into repositioning cruises.